-There are a number email scams (called phishing), for example:
+There are many email scams (called phishing), for example:

 - You get an e-mail from your 'bank' asking you to click on a link to update or confirm your personal details.
-Often the message would say that it is because the 'bank' picked up a fraudulent transaction on your account. - An email pretends to be from SARS, saying SARS owes you money and wants to pay you back, but needs your banking details in order to do so
+Often the message would say that it is because the 'bank' picked up a fraudulent transaction on your account. - An email pretends to be from SARS, saying SARS owes you money and wants to pay you back but needs your banking details to do so

-Clicking on the link will take you to a website that looks exactly the same as that of your bank's or SARS's.
-When you enter your details you are in fact giving them to the fraudsters.
+Clicking on the link will take you to a website that looks the same as that of your bank's or SARS's.
+When you enter your details, you are giving them to the fraudsters.